enthought/traitsui/docs/source/traitsui_user_manual/testing/howtos/add_new_location.rst

     def get_button(wrapper, location):
         """ Returns a ShinyButton from a UIWrapper wrapping ShinyPanel."""
         # wrapper is an instance of UIWrapper
-        # location is an instance of NamedButton
+        # location is an instance of LabelledButton
         return wrapper.target._buttons[location.label]

 The solvers can then be registered for the container UI target::